Author – Saudamini Sharma

 When it comes to children, we Indians have many superstitions.
 Putting kajal in children’s eyes to ward off evil is one such.
 Similarly massaging kids with oil for strong bones is also a common practice.
 Earlier, most of these products were either homemade or sourced locally.
 But we, being the generation of convenience, want to follow traditions but not the whole nine yards of effort that was associated with it.
 So, all the traditional home-based products are replaced with commercially available packaged baby products.
 However, not all such products are safe for your baby’s fragile and sensitive skin.

-Here is a list of five products that contain toxic ingredients that can be avoided for babies:
+Here is a list of five products containing toxic ingredients that must be avoided for babies, along with a suggested list of healthy alternatives for baby products:

 Baby Talcum Powder